logo

 Exploring Pluto

 In July of 2015, the curtains were pulled back on the one of the deepest, darkest secrets of the Solar System, and Pluto was revealed.
-The New Horizons spacecraft travelled for almost ten years on a journey to explore this small dwarf planet.
+The New Horizons spacecraft traveled for almost ten years on a journey to explore this small dwarf planet.
 With this mission, humankind has completed the initial reconnaissance of all of the classical planets.
 In other words, the fly by of Pluto was the last time we saw the details of one of these planetary bodies for the first time.

 Think about the significance of this.
 This initial exploration of the solar system has taken over fifty years, from the Mariner 2 Venus fly by in 1962 and the first close-up images of Mars by Mariner 4 in 1964.
 Some of us who were born at the right time have seen all of these unveilings.
 Each new space probe changed our view of the planets from fuzzy blobs in telescopes to crater and mountain covered worlds in their own right.
 As the spacecraft and instruments got more sophisticated, more and more details and wonders were revealed.
 These achievements surprised us with craters on Mars, volcanoes on Jupiter’s moons, geysers on a moon of Saturn, rings around Uranus, and on and on.